Weaving Yarns: Decolonising Curatorial Practices

 Ticket details

-Attendees may choose to attend 1, 2 or all days.
+Attendees may choose to attend 1, 2 or both days.

 Eligibility: